docker/labs-tape/README.md

 The best analogy is flatpack furniture.
 Presently, deployment of an application is as if flatpack hasn't been invented, so when someone orders a wooden cabinet, all that arrives in a box is just the pieces of wood, they have to shop for nuts, bolts, and tools.
-Of course, that might be desirable for some, as they have a well stocked workshop with the best tools and a decent selection of nuts and bolts.
+Of course, that might be desirable for some, as they have a well-stocked workshop with the best tools and a decent selection of nuts and bolts.
 But did the box even include assembly instructions with the list of nuts and bolts one has to buy?
 That model doesn't scale to the consumer market.
 Of course, some consumers might have a toolbox, but very few will be able